What is Speed to Lead & How to Improve It

 • Behavioral data (e.g., pages viewed, time on site)

-Based on these, create actionable segments and strategize.
+Based on these, you can qualify leads based on actionable segments and strategize.
 A "hot lead" might receive an immediate call and follow-up email, an "enterprise prospect" could get a detailed industry case study, or an "SMB quick win" might receive a link to schedule a demo.

-A best practice is to treat segmentation as an ongoing process.
+A best practice to convert leads is to treat segmentation as an ongoing process.
 Regularly analyze which segments convert best for your sales teams and adjust their strategies accordingly.

 4. Use automation